sbme-tutorials/sbme-tutorials.github.io/2020/cv/assignments/assignment04.md

 * More than 1-2 scenarios lead to your program crash will affect your submission score.
 * Plagiarizing lines will not be tolerated.
 * Every member should have clear contribution in the task and that should be obvious through the git commits.
-* The user can open the application directly for deployment and load a model and an image to recognize faces.
-* At deployment, the user can update the current image by loading a new one, without crashes or a need to reload the model parameters.
-* At deployment, the user can also update the model parameters by loading a different file.

 ### B) GUI Integration